Don Rosa: Career

-Rosa's first published comic (besides the spot illustrations in his grade school and high school newspapers) was a comic strip featuring his own character, Lancelot Pertwillaby, titled The Pertwillaby Papers.
-He created the strip in 1971 for The Kentucky Kernel, a college newspaper of the University of Kentucky, which wanted the strip to focus on political satire.
+The Pertwillaby Papers and early non-ducks work

-Rosa later switched the strip to comedy-adventure, his favorite style of comics, and drew the story Lost in (an alternative section of) the Andes.
-(The title is a reference to Lost in the Andes!, a Donald Duck story by Carl Barks, first published in April, 1949.)
-The so-called Pertwillaby Papers included 127 published episodes by the time Rosa graduated in 1973.
+Rosa's first published comic was an adventure comic strip titled The Pertwillaby Papers created for his college newspaper The Kentucky Kernel in 1971.
+By the time he graduated in 1973 the comic had amassed 127 chapters.

-Meanwhile, Rosa participated in contributing art and articles to comic collector fanzines.
+While making The Pertwillaby Papers Rosa also contributed art and articles to comic fanzines.
 One contribution was An Index of Uncle Scrooge Comics.
 According to his introduction: "Scrooge being my favorite character in comic history and Barks my favorite pure cartoonist, I'll try not to get carried away too much."
+In 1970, he drew a Donald Duck fancomic titled Return to Duckburg Place, depicting a dark and dystopian vision of the future of Duckburg, and unsuccessfully submitted it to a fanzine for publication.

 After attaining his bachelor's degree, Rosa continued to draw comics purely as a hobby, his only income came from working in the Keno Rosa Tile and Terrazzo Company, a company founded by his paternal grandfather.

 Rosa authored and illustrated the monthly Information Center column in the fanzine Rocket's Blast Comicollector from 1974 to 1979.
 This was a question-and-answer feature dealing with readers' queries on all forms of pop entertainment of which Rosa was a student, including comics, TV and movies.
 He also revived the Pertwillaby Papers in this "RBCC" fanzine as a comic book style story rather than a newspaper comic strip from 1976 to 1978.

 Rosa accepted an offer from the editor of the local newspaper to create a weekly comic strip.
 This led to his creation of the comic strip character Captain Kentucky for the Saturday edition of the local newspaper Louisville Times.
 Captain Kentucky was the superhero alter ego of Lancelot Pertwillaby.
 The pay was $25/week and not worth the 12+ hours each week's strip entailed, but Rosa did it as part of his hobby.
 Publication started on October 6, 1979.
-The comic strip ended on August 15, 1982 after the publication of 150 episodes.
+The comic strip ended on August 15, 1982, after the publication of 150 episodes.
 After three years with Captain Kentucky, Don decided that it was not worth the effort.
 He retired from cartooning and did not draw a single line for the next four years.
 Years later, as his fame grew, his non-Disney work was published by the Norwegian publisher Gazette Bok in 2001, in the two hard cover "Don Rosa Archives" volumes, The Pertwillaby Papers and The Adventures of Captain Kentucky.